leobudima/elogii-blog/content/saving-time-with-delivery-management-software-how-much-time-do-you-actually-save.md

 That means:

-**You will spend as little as 3 minutes per day planning, scheduling, and dispatching all of your deliveries.**
+> **You will spend as little as 3 minutes per day planning, scheduling, and dispatching all of your deliveries.**

 Compare that to manual planning.
 Which can take delivery planners as much as several hours to plan and dispatch all orders.

 And because of the automated dispatch, reporting, and the delivery app, drivers can focus solely on getting to the customer as soon as possible.

-Which means there’s far less waste of time and resources on distractions.
+This means there’s far less waste of time and resources on distractions.
 And you can significantly [**raise the delivery speed**](https://elogii.com/blog/delivery-speed/) of the entire fleet.

 It’s easy to see why delivery management software is a far superior way of planning, managing, and optimizing your last-mile delivery.

 Still not convinced?

+## Try it out for FREE

+[**_eLogii_**](https://elogii.com/) _is an end-to-end delivery management platform that operates on the cloud.
+Our powerful solution can overcome all the challenges of modern delivery including route optimization._

+[**BOOK A DEMO**](https://elogii.com/book-demo) or [**START A FREE 14-DAY TRIAL**](https://elogii.com/register?plan=premium-monthly) _(with a step-by-step guided setup) right now to learn more.
+No questions asked except one:_

+_What’s stopping you from taking that first step in the next step of the evolution of your delivery?_